tamilselvanarjun/auto-ed/docs/mod3.rst

 IX.
 Exercise
 ------------

-Return to the function that we used the computational tool to dynamically visualize the steps of the reverse mode.
+Let's return to the function that we used the computational tool to dynamically visualize the steps of the reverse mode.

 .. math::
         f(x, y) = xy + \exp(xy)

-Write out the reverse mode table, which stores only partial derivative information, and use it to compute the full derivative in reverse mode at the point (1,2).
+Write out the reverse mode table, which stores only partial derivative information, and use it to compute the full derivative in reverse mode at the point :math:`(1,2)`.
 You can return to the dynamic visualization tool to follow the steps that your calculation performs as you traverse the graph from output to input.